ml0010/react-shoppingcart/README.md

 # React E-Commerce Webpage

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Explore Mallorca

+This is an e-commerce website of a tour agency.
+Clients can book available tours and edit/cancel their reservations.
+[https://ml0010.github.io/react-shoppingcart/](CLICK HERE) to access the website.

 ## Available Scripts